ibm-cloud-docs/appid/at-events.md

 3. In the {{site.data.keyword.appid_short_notm}} dashboard, click **Manage authentication > Authentication settings**.
 4. Scroll to the **Runtime Activity** panel and toggle the switch to enable tracking of runtime authentication activity.
 A message displays that notifies you that the feature is enabled and that you are charged differently.
 For more information, see [How does App ID calculate pricing](/docs/appid?topic=appid-faq#faq-pricing).
 5. From the **Observability > Activity Tracker** tab in the console navigation, verify the information for the instance that you created.
-6. Click **View LogDNA**.
+6. Click **Open Dashboard**.
 When the dashboard loads, you see an overall view of all of the activity in your account.
 You can use the search operators to filter your results by tags, sources, apps or levels.
 You can also search for specific events or jump to a specific timeframe.
 7. From the **All Apps** drop-down, select the instance of {{site.data.keyword.appid_short_notm}} that you want to track events for.